- Charles Drake, Ed.D. founds the Landmark School in Prides Crossing, MA.

 - The Learning Disabilities Foundation (Landmark School) purchases buildings from the U.S. government.

-- A group of concerned citizens, later known on campus as the Putney Saviors, purchase the land on which the buildings sit from an out-of-state investor and immediately sells it to LDF with no profit to themselves.
+- A group of concerned citizens, later known on campus as the Putney Saviors, purchases the land on which the buildings sit from an out-of-state investor and immediately sells it to LDF with no profit to themselves.

 - September 17: Landmark College, with 55 employees, opens its doors to 77 students.

-- VT Higher Education Council authorizes College to grant an Associate Degree.
+- VT Higher Education Council authorizes College to grant an associate degree.

 - Chumley B Residence Hall renovated.

-Hall Four Residence Hall renovated.
+- Hall Four (Edward Durell Stone Hall) Residence Hall renovated.

 - Self-Study conducted as part of accreditation for the New England Association of Schools and Colleges (NEASC).